 Unfortunately, when I look around, I don’t see many masculine role models which younger generations will look up to.
 The majority of the modern men are weak, indecisive and effeminate.

-In addition, the modern women are doing all that they can to replace their men with the government.
+In addition, modern women are doing all that they can to replace their men with the government.
 The governments are gleefully taking away the resources from men and handing it to women to receive votes.
 As a result, lots of modern women boast that they don’t need a man.
 Feminists take it to a whole another level and claim that children don’t need fathers.
 Their insanity is supported by the universities, the government, and the mainstream media.

 In this climate, strong men are more needed than at any other time in history.